 “My dog is usually super submissive, but now, he’s growling at other dogs, barking at people who come to the door and is suddenly pulling and lunging at buses and motorbikes that pass us when we’re walking…”

-More often than not, this type of dog is a juvenile / adolescent dog, which was poorly or under socialized during their most critical period of learning.
+More often than not, this type of dog (who’s owners we’re unaware or poorly advised on how to socialize their puppy) is a juvenile or adolescent dog, which was poorly or under socialized during their most critical period of learning.

 These days; almost every pet store and vet’s clinic offers puppy preschool classes.
 The majority of these classes are staff run, with a lot of those staff being under trained, or trained by organizations which aren’t teaching proper protocol when it comes to puppy socialization and training.